nhsufi/Penni/README.md

 ### Running Locally

 1. Clone the Git repository with
-   `git clone git@github.com:nhsufi/Penni.git` and open navigate to the root folder with `cd Penni`
+   `git clone git@github.com:nhsufi/Penni.git` and navigate to the root folder with `cd Penni`

 2. Ensure you have the correct Node version installed and active